snabb/downtimed/README.md

 A startup script for Red Hat related distributions is included as redhat-startup.sh.
 It should be installed as /etc/rc.d/init.d/downtimed.
-Running the command "chkconfig --add downtimed" enables starting the service at the system startup.
+Running the command `chkconfig --add downtimed` enables starting the service at the system startup.

 ### Ubuntu